xmNuc/Stram_Read_Crypto_Write/README.md

 ---

-streamdecrypt.js
-Using stream decrypting input file.
+streamdecrypt.js using stream for decrypt input file.
 Saving to output file.

 Use: